 Fleas live on a variety of animals such rabbits and hedgehogs, as well as cats and dogs.
 When your pet is outdoors, fleas from the eggs left behind by other animals can jump on your pet.
 Once on your pet, they feed on his or her blood and start laying eggs.

 Treating your pet with our vet recommended treatment plan will effectively kill fleas and disrupt their life cycle.

 There are various worms that can infect your pets, and they can pose a threat to your family.
 Worms that target pets include roundworms, hookworms, lungworms, and tapeworms, and they are prolific across the United Kingdom.
 Certain worm can produce more than 100,000 eggs per day, which are then passed in the pet’s faeces and spread throughout their living environment.

 Your family can accidentally ingest worm eggs that have been passed through your pet’s faeces.
 The eggs can then hatch in your intestinal tract, and the worms can travel to various tissues in the body, including the eyes and brain, potentially causing serious infections.

 Worms are a year-round threat and the only way to keep your pet and family safe is through proactive actions to get the best products.
 Lungworm, which is passed on by slugs and snails, is potentially fatal and many over the counter products do not tackle this worrying parasite.

-Please be aware that many products available elsewhere other than sold at Eastcott Veterinary clinic and hospital may be ineffective at treating all the species of worms and fleas your pet could get.
-There are many ranges of worming treatments available including tablets, liquids, granules and spot-ons.
+Please be aware that products available to purchase elsewhere may be ineffective at treating all the species of worms and fleas your pet could get.
+We will advise you on the range of worming treatments available.

 Spread the cost of essential healthcare for your pet